anetczuk/LinakDeskApp/README.md

 device side, because even in Linak app it does not work.

-## Development
-If You are willing to work on this project, then after first clone You have to fetch submodule inside *lib*.
-To do this simply call *configure_submodules.sh* script placed in root directory tree.

 ## Support

-If You like the project or it is valuable to You then feel free to support my work.
+If You like the project or if it is valuable to You then feel free to support my work.

 [![Donate with PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif "Donate with PayPal")](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=EZZ5S8DE3RHW4&source=url)